srees1988/srees1988.github.io/_posts/2024-11-20-biz-value-customer-segments.md

 Productionizing segmentation comes with costs, such as increased cloud usage, so it's critical to measure success meticulously.
 Start by asking:

 - **What KPIs will we track?**
-    - Retention rates for dormant and inactive customers.
+    a) Retention rates for dormant and inactive customers.
-    - Average purchase value for high spenders.
+    b) Average purchase value for high spenders.
-    - Engagement metrics for potentially valuable customers.
+    c) Engagement metrics for potentially valuable customers.
 - **How will we monitor these KPIs?**
-    - Build a framework to track performance by segment and ROI from tailored campaigns directly through your CDP.
+    a) Build a framework to track performance by segment and ROI from tailored campaigns directly through your CDP.

 Regularly evaluating these metrics ensures you're optimizing campaigns and demonstrating the tangible value of segmentation.

-### 6. Sharing Success Stories
+#### 6. Sharing Success Stories

 Once implemented, celebrate your wins and communicate the value of segmentation: